This workshop will be offered online.

 Krista Harper is Professor in the Department of Anthropology and the School of Public Policy at UMass Amherst.
 Her research focuses on social movements and mobilizations related to the environment, food systems, and urban public space.
 She has used Photovoice in her community-based participatory research on these themes, with projects in Hungary, Portugal, and the United States, as well as in her research on higher education libraries in the "Library Transformations" project.
 Harper has received multiple sponsored research awards from the National Science Foundation and Fulbright.
 She is author of Wild Capitalism: Environmental Activists and Post-socialist Political Ecology in Hungary (Columbia University Press 2006), co-author of Participatory Visual and Digital Methods (with Aline Gubrium, Left Coast Press 2013), and co-editor of Participatory Visual and Digital Research in Action (with with Aline Gubrium and Marty Otañez, Left Coast Press 2015).
 Krista Harper and Brittni Howard are currently writing Essentials of Photovoice, to be published by Routledge in late 2020.

 Brittni Howard is a PhD student in the Department of Anthropology at the UMass Amherst.
-Howard is co-authoring Essentials of Photovoice with Krista Harper, to be published by Routledge in late 2020.
-Howard’s research focuses on the anthropology of childhood underscoring themes of health and wellbeing, resistance, and the social reproduction of labor.
+Howard is co-authoring Essentials of Photovoice with Krista Harper, was published by Routledge in 2020.
+Howard’s research focuses on the anthropology of childhood underscoring themes of health and well-being, resistance, and the social reproduction of labor.
 Howard is completing her dissertation using community-based participatory action research (CBPR) techniques.
 Howard used Photovoice in her CBPR project with youth in Ghana supported by a Fulbright U.S. Student Fellowship to examine how the social networks and relationships of children and youth influence the decisions they make in working, playing, and learning.
 Howard received her Master’s degree in Applied Anthropology from Northern Arizona University (2015).
 She received a number of graduate research project funds, including participating in the National Science Foundation-sponsored field school, "Culture and Heritage in European Societies and Spaces" (NSF IIA-1261172); Sigma Xi Grant-in-Aid of Research (UMass); National Institutes of Health: Minority Health and Health Disparities International Research Training Program (NAU); and Panayiotis Farantakis Memorial Award for Humanitarian Service Internships (NAU).

 Questions?
 For more information about this or any of the ISSR Summer Methodology Workshops, please contact ISSR Director of Research Methods Programs Jessica Pearlman (email@example.com).